The Waihi Gold Update is a monthly newsletter designed to inform the public about our operation.

 Update 13 August 2015

-In this Update we introduce a new blast notification device, explain why some blasts may have felt a bit ‘different’ recently, and briefly report on where we are up to with the sale of the operation.
+In this edition we introduce a new blast notification device, explain why some blasts may have felt a bit ‘different’ recently, and briefly report on where we are up to with the sale of the operation.

 Update 30 July 2015